Endabelyu/test_naswa/README.md

 ### `npm run build`

+You can use this account for login to this page: username:'johnd', password:'m38rmF$',

 any framework to build this project:
 a.
 React JS for JS framework
 b. tailwindcss for styling this project